pseudotensor/AgentZero/README.md

   * I give it suggestions for what module name it may have meant: `process_stderr`
 * Model quite bad at choosing files even if looked up files before
   * So have to have hints for that too: `process_stderr`
-* Model sometimes confused by python vs. python_tools task
+* Model often confused by python vs. python_tools task.
+Model just write python code but doesn't make it into a tool.
 * Model never does other tasks like patch, rarely does bash.
 Does review too much unless heavily prompt.
 * Model often thinks it's done, have to tell it to continue.
 * Model can't remember what tools it made, and anyways may start out with some tools, so provide it  class/function names and doc strings: `get_custom_classes_and_functions`